 Many have also published their own research in peer-reviewed journals or even worked for these journals themselves (which can be tremendously valuable if you need help with publication planning or manuscript preparations).

-Generally, it’s fairly clear from a freelance medical writer’s CV as to where their expertise and experience lies.
-Some are also adept at using MLR systems like Veeva Vault that are required by pharmaceutical companies to approve assets that are used for internal and external communications purposes.
-This is especially helpful because then they can autonomously handle a project end-to-end, including tagging references in the system, clarifying feedback directly with reviewers and reducing costs associated with an account-related project manager handling the logistics of the upload and feedback loop.
+Generally, it’s fairly clear from a freelance medical writer’s CV as to where their expertise and experience lies from past medical writer jobs or prior career in communications agencies.
+Some writers are also adept at using MLR systems like Veeva Vault that are required by pharmaceutical companies to approve assets that are used for internal and external communications purposes.
+This is especially helpful because then they can autonomously handle a job end-to-end, including tagging references in the system, clarifying feedback directly with reviewers and reducing budget otherwise needed for a team project manager to handle the logistics of the upload and feedback loop.

-Everyone likes a medical writer (or any consultant for that matter!) with a ‘can-do’ attitude, a solutions-oriented approach and who is responsive to email.
-It’s also critical that s/he is fastidiously detail-orientated (got to get that referencing 100% watertight!), but also flexible if formats, approaches, or copy need to be amended per MLR feedback or to better support a pharmaceutical brand/business objective.
+Everyone likes a responsive medical writer (or any content writer for that matter!) with a ‘can-do’ attitude, a way with words and a solutions-oriented approach.
+It’s also critical that s/he is fastidiously detail-orientated (got to get that referencing 100% watertight!), but also flexible if information, approaches, or content need to be amended per MLR feedback or to better support pharmaceutical brand/business objectives or messages.

-Sure, you want a freelance medical writer who is available to take on your project, but you don’t want them to be too available.
+Sure, you want a freelance medical writer who is available to take on your job, but you don’t want them to be too available.
 People who are amazing at what they do (especially freelancers) are generally booked up.
-However, by operating as a virtual freelancer agency with a collective of medical communications talent, PR-it is able to provide high-quality freelancers on-demand because we have access to a pool of medical writing and medical communications talent who prioritise our projects.
+However, by operating as a virtual freelancer agency with a curated network of medical writing and medical communications talent, PR-it is able to provide clients high quality freelancers on-demand.

 How long is a piece of string, right?!
-The cost for a freelance medical writer generally varies depending on their educational background (i.e. PhD or MD), number of years in the industry, how in-demand they currently are, complexity and duration of the project, and how they charge for their time (i.e. flat fee project rates, day rates or hourly rates).
+The cost for a freelance medical writer generally varies depending on their educational background (i.e. PhD, MD or PharmD), number of years in the industry, medical communications agency or publishing track record, how in-demand they currently are, complexity and duration of the job, and how they contract for their time (i.e. flat fee project rates, day rates or hourly rates).

 Just keep in mind, like everything in life and business, you get what you pay for.
-Freelance medical writers have highly specialised skills that are in demand and the deliverables are often time-consuming due to research and referencing requirements.
+Freelance senior medical writers have highly specialised skills that are in demand and the projects are often time-consuming due to research and referencing requirements.

-If you want to have complete peace of mind with your medical communications project, then drop us an email.
-At PR-it, we charge flat fees for our projects and back all of our work with our quality commitment.
+If you want to have complete peace of mind with your medical writer jobs, then drop us an email.
+At PR-it, we contract based on flat fees and back all of our work with a quality commitment.
 We’re not happy until you are (really!).